 Once an agent is created, its location cannot change.
 In order to change an agent's location, you must export and restore to a new agent with a different location.

 Each location has associated settings that apply across your project.
 In most cases, you do not need to edit these location settings, and the default settings will work well.
-If your system requires data residency guarantees or customer-managed encryption keys (often required by government entities or regulated industries), read more about location settings.
+If your system requires customer-managed encryption keys (often required by government entities or regulated industries), read more about location settings.

 The following limitations apply: